• Skip to primary navigation

 • ½ cup cilantro leaves

-• 4 tablespoons grapeseed or sunflower oil, divided
+• 4 tbsp grapeseed or sunflower oil divided

 • 6 (7-inch) flour tortillas or 8 (5-inch) corn tortillas